Easy Baked Bone-in Pork Chops

 - 1 1/2 tbsp soy sauce, low-sodium recommended

 - 3 tbsp brown sugar

 - 1 1/2 tsp apple cider vinegar

 - 1 tbsp olive oil

-- Remove your chops from the oven and let rest for about 5 minutes before cutting into it.
+- Remove from the oven.
+Let rest for 5 minutes before serving to preserve juiciness.
 Enjoy!

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.